-Objective SW-3.
+27. Objective SW-3.
+Provision of capital improvements to the solid waste management system in conformity with applicable plans and the Capital Improvements Element (CIE) of the CDMP.
 The identification and value of solid waste management capital projects, including the anticipated capacity addition as a part of the design of each new and existing facility, and source of funding listed in the Miami-Dade County Capital Budget and in the CIE.